Certification of unbounded randomness with arbitrary noise

+Compared to semi-device independent randomness generation, our protocol is more secure as the assumption of "input-consistent measurements" is more natural than considering trusted measurements (source-independent scenario) \cite{SI1,SI2,SI3,SI4} or the dimension (prepare and measure scenario) \cite{PMrand1, PMrand2,PMrand3,PMrand4}.
+It is clear that trusting measurements is much stronger than assuming that the measurements remain consistent throughout the experiment.
+Trusting dimension, although weaker than trusting measurements, might allow an adversary to generate fake randomness by coupling an additional system with the input states that remain hidden from the user.
+Most importantly, our scheme can be implemented by using just some noise in the system, unlike any other known randomness generation scheme, where one needs to prepare specific states.
+In Appendix E of \cite{SupMat}, we also provide a possible protocol that can be easily implemented.
+As the source can in principle be any noise, one can even utilise microwave background radiation to generate this randomness.

 Several follow-up problems arise from our work.
-The assumption of measurements being consistent is strict and thus it would be highly desirable to extend the framework of LG inequalities to case when the measurements might depend on previous input-output.
-Another interesting problem would be to find the robustness of our protocol towards experimental imperfections.
-Further on, it would be highly desirable to generalise the above scheme to arbitrary number of outcomes.
-Consequently, one could generate an arbitrary amount of randomness from a single measurement in a state-independent way.
-It would also be highly desirable if one can self-test any qubit measurement in a single experiment using the above scheme thus providing a state-independent certification of tomographically complete set of measurements.
+An interesting problem would be to find the robustness of our protocol towards experimental imperfections.
+Further on, it would be highly desirable to generalise the above scheme to arbitrary number of outcomes to generate an arbitrary amount of randomness from a single measurement in a state-independent way.
+It would also be highly desirable if one can self-test any qubit measurement in a single experiment using the above scheme.